migueleliasweb/goeth/README.md

 $ chmod a+x your_path/goeth
 ```

+## Contributing

+Feel free to send PR and open issues.

 ## Commandline arguments

 All arguments can be passed with on "-" or two "--" dashes.